LEVEL 1 COURSES

 4 WEEKS ONLINE

-This course is designed to introduce the fundamental concepts of Applied Prevention and Heath Promotion that can be applied universally across the spectrum of practice disciplines, settings, and lifespan served.
-Through this course, students will establish the skillset to begin implement principles of prevention and health promotion therapies in their current practice setting, as well as provide a framework to begin building a more refined skillset in this space based on particular areas of interest and opportunity.
+This course is designed to introduce the fundamental concepts of Applied Prevention and Heath Promotion that can be used universally across the spectrum of practice disciplines, settings, and lifespan served.
+In this course, students will develop specific skills to begin implementing the principles of prevention and health promotion in their current practice settings.
+In addition, this course will provide a framework for students to expand their knowledge into larger populations and individual areas of interest or opportunity.

-Student will understand and be able to articulate the burden of non-communicable disease in America.
+The student will understand and be able to articulate the burden of non-communicable disease in the United States.

-Student will explore common population health frameworks, models, and management approaches
+The student will explore common population health frameworks, models, and management approaches.

-Student will research, prepare and present a logical risk pathway, including relevant and contemporary supporting evidence.
+The student will research, prepare, and present a logical risk pathway, including use of relevant and contemporary supporting evidence.

-Student will prepare and present at least 2 case studies, at varying levels of the social-ecological framework, that successfully integrate concepts learned.
+The student will prepare and present at least two case studies, at varying levels of the social-ecological framework, that successfully integrate concepts learned.